 Everyone likes free stuff, so when an automatic clay pigeon thrower includes some bonus items, it never hurts.
 If the thrower comes with something like a battery cable or guide rods, take advantage of the offer.
 You don’t want to open the box and find out that one critical nut or bolt is missing, forcing you all the way back to the store or the website where you placed your order.

 Check into the thrower’s warranty.
-If the arm snaps, or if the angle stops adjusting to your desired settings, these should be covered under the manufacturer’s terms.
+If the arm snaps, or if the angle stops adjusting to your desired settings, the manufacturer should cover it.
 Keep your receipt from the store or website you purchased it from and place it near all of the other paperwork for your guns.

 Looking at the Best Automatic Clay Pigeon Thrower

 To start, the Trius One Step Trap weighs in at over 20 pounds.
-Not bad for an automatic clay pigeon thrower, as this will stabilize it so that you won’t have to worry about it falling over and shattering if it’s perched somewhere.
-The colors are bright and noticeable on the thrower, standing out among grass or wooded areas where you might decide to shoot for the day.
+Not bad for an automatic clay pigeon thrower.
+The weight stabilizes it so that you won’t have to worry about it falling over and shattering if it’s perched somewhere.
+The colors are bright and noticeable on the thrower, standing out amongst the grass or wooded areas where you might decide to shoot for the day.

 If you’re interested, you can mount this Trius model and give it a slight nudge to the left or right.
 Think of it like you’re shooting on a hook or a slice.
 You’ll love the fact that it comes partially assembled, reducing the time it takes to set up and start shooting.

 You won’t need a partner around with the multiple settings available on the Trius One Step.
 You can throw regulation singles and piggyback doubles with the ease of one foot, eliminating any need for a spotter.
 If you want to take advantage of the left/right directions, all you need to do is move the spring tension.
 That’s all it takes.
 Start firing away at an angle and see how well your accuracy holds up.